 If you have a tax refund coming from the IRS, you can elect on your return to have part or all of the money applied to your estimated tax bill for the following year.
-Although the IRS doesn't pay any interest on such advance payments, it may make sense to use the refund to pay the first installment (typically due April 15 but not due until July 15 for 2020) and perhaps even the second (due June 15) just to save yourself the hassle of writing and sending in the checks.
+Although the IRS doesn't pay any interest on such advance payments, it may make sense to use the refund to pay the first installment (typically due April 15 but extended until July 15 in 2020) and perhaps even the second (typically due June 15 but extended until July 15 in 2020) just to save yourself the hassle of writing and sending in the checks.

 Also note: If at least two-thirds of your gross income is from farming or fishing, you have only one estimated tax payment for the year, which is due by January 15 of the following year.
 You can even skip making the single estimated tax payment as long as you file your tax return by March 1 and pay any tax due in full.

 When can I avoid paying estimated taxes?

 If you expect to owe less than $1,000 in income tax this year after applying your federal income tax withholding, you don't have to make estimated tax payments.

 If all your regular income comes in salary and your employer is withholding enough taxes on your pay, you should not need to pay any estimated taxes unless you suddenly strike it rich by selling stock at a large profit or winning the lottery.

 If you start a side business (and you report your income from that business on Schedule C) while continuing to work for an employer who withholds from your paycheck, you may be able to increase your withholding so that it equals what your tax liability would be for the entire year, or is enough to meet the exception for last year's tax liability that we told you about earlier.
 In that case, you will not need to pay estimated taxes on your side business.